The ominous fate of exomoons around hot Jupiters in the high-eccentricity migration scenario: Discussion

 We further show that by ${\sim} 10 \myr$, most of the moons have either collided or have been ejected from the system.
 Only ${\sim}1\%$ of the low-mass moons can remain as a stable planet, after their host planet has migrated close to the star.
 As a cautionary note, perturbations from the secondary star might increase the likelihood of the moon to collide with the primary star, so that such collisions could be increased in our scenario with respect to the single-star systems.

 The detectability of exomoons around close-in giants was recently investigated by \citet{2020MNRAS.492.3499S}, who studied their secular migration due to time-dependent spin-orbit tidal coupling.
-They find that low mass ($m_\moon / m_\planet < 10^{-4}$) moons are less likely to survive migration and they are also hardly detectable.
+They find that low mass ($m_\moon / m_\planet < 10^{-4}$) moons are less likely to survive migration and they are also difficult to detect.
 On the other hand, large exomoons migrate slower, and are more likely to be detected via transit-timing-variation and transit-duration-variation.
-Here we have shown that regardless of the lunar mass, moons are unlikely to survive the ZKL high-eccentricity migration of HJs.
+Here we have shown that regardless of the lunar mass, moons are unlikely to survive the ZLK high-eccentricity migration of HJs.
 Thus, any future detection of an exomoon around a HJ would rule out its migration via this mechanism.

 Our results also indicate that the lunar dynamical instability does not necessarily lead to the lunar ejection, but can lead the moon to tidally migrate towards stabler, tighter orbits around the planet (top-right panel of Figure~\ref{fig:outcome_example}), and even spiraling onto the planet.
-This interplay occurs when the perturbation from the secondary star onto the planet is barely strong enough to affect the lunar orbit, i.e. when the planetary Hill radius during one ZKL cycle is comparable to the lunar semimajor axis.
+This interplay occurs when the perturbation from the secondary star onto the planet is barely strong enough to affect the lunar orbit, i.e. when the planetary Hill radius during one ZLK cycle is comparable to the lunar semimajor axis.
 The same mechanism could also occur in other scenarios, such as when the dynamical instability is triggered by the lunar outward migration, as considered in the works cited above.
 Spiral-in events could result in exorings around close-in giants, observable as additional dips in the planetary transit light curve \citep{2010Natur.468..943C,tusnski2011,kenworthy2015}.
+Debris around close-in giants could also outgas, fueling a plasma torus observable via high-resolution transmission spectroscopy \citep{oza19,gebek20}

 The collision of the moon and planets with the host star could also leave a debris disc of gas and dust around the star.
 This particular case was considered in detail by \citet{2019MNRAS.489.5119M}, who find that tidally detached exomoons on a highly eccentric orbit could evaporate, leaving an eccentric debris disc around the primary.
 Such a disc could explain the unusual dipping and secular dimming in the light curve of {\it KIC 8462852}, also known as Boyajian's Star \citep{boyaj16,wright16,metzger17,boyaj18,wyatt18}.